Rami24t/Periodic-Table-Database/README.md

 ## Completed User Stories and Followed Instructions

-I was started with a periodic_table database that has information about some chemical elements and have completed all of the following "Periodic Table Database" tasks and user stories in order to finish the project:
+I was started with a periodic_table database that has information about some chemical elements and have completed all of the "Periodic Table Database" tasks and user stories below in order to finish the project.
+After getting all the tests to pass, I saved a dump of my solution's database (the periodic_table.sql file), as well as the final version of my solution's element.sh file, in this public repository.

 -     rename the weight column to atomic_mass
 -     rename the melting_point column to melting_point_celsius and the boiling_point column to boiling_point_celsius